Abdulla Muththalib

-Abdulla Muththalib is a Maldivian politician who is the incumbent Minister of Construction, Housing and Infrastructure.
+Abdulla Muththalib (ޢަބްދުﷲ މުއްޠަލިބް) is a Maldivian politician who is currently serving as the Minister of Infrastructure, Housing and Urban Development since 2026.

 Education

 Muththalib was born in Fiyoaree in Gaafu Dhaalu Atoll.
 He studied at Malé English School and Centre for Higher Secondary Education (CHSE).
 During his time as a student in CHSE, he was the School Captain and scored A during A'levels and won Best All Around award and the President's Scholarship.
 He holds his PhD in civil engineering from University College London.

 Career

 Muththalib previously served as Mohamed Muizzu's deputy during Muizzu's time as Housing Minister during the Yameen Administration.
 Before he was deputy, he was the Projects Department Head of the Housing Development Corporation (HDC).

+Muththalib was appointed as the Minister of Construction and Infrastructure in November 2023 by President Mohamed Muizzu.
+In December 2024, Muththalib was appointed as the Minister of Construction, Housing and Infrastructure.
+In April 2026, he was appointed as the Minister of Infrastructure, Housing and Urban Development.

 Family life

 Muththalib is married to Shaina, they met during his time as the Deputy Minister, and they have 3 children together.